-« The Impact of Gender Diversity on Firm Performance » Motivation : Even if nowadays women study on average longer and are more qualified than men, they remain largely (…)Read more
+Motivation : Even if nowadays women study on average longer and are more qualified than men, they remain largely disadvantaged on the labor market: they usually have lower-pay (…)Read more

 Employment policies have grown enormously in France.
 Public expenditure on labour market policies currently represents 4% of GDP (DARES, 2009).
 Whereas conventional policies – subsidised jobs, training programmes and early retirement schemes – affected fewer than 3 million beneficiaries, the Prime pour l'emploi (tax credit for low-wage employees) affects 7 million, and more than 10 million low-wage jobs are partially exempted from social security contributions.